 WASHINGTON (AP) _ A 17-year-old high school senior from San Diego who isolated two genes linked to lymphoma cancer won first place in the Westinghouse Science Talent Search and a $40,000 college scholarship.

 Irene Ann Chen was selected Monday as the top winner from among a field of 1,667 high school seniors who entered the 54th annual competition.

-Second-place winner Tracy Caroline Phillips, 17, of Long Beach, N.Y., invented an electronic device to help the blind distinguish denominations of paper currency.
+Second-place Talent Search winner was Tracy Caroline Phillips, 17, of Long Beach, N.Y.
+She invented an electronic device to help the blind distinguish denominations of paper currency.
 She won a $30,000 scholarship.

-Third place and a $20,000 scholarship went to Martin Tibor Stiaszny, 17, of Overland Park, Kan., for a chemistry project studying micelles and dendrimer molecules.
+Third place and a $20,000 scholarship went to Martin Tibor Stiaszny, 17, of Overland Park, Kan.
+His entry was a chemistry project studying micelles and dendrimer molecules.

 The other top 10 winners and their scholarship amounts were:

 4. Samit Dasgupta, 16, Silver Spring, Md., $15,000.

 5. Deborah Chuan Yeh, 18, Plano, Texas, $15,000.

 7. Aleksandr Leonidovich Khazanov, 15, Brooklyn, N.Y., $10,000.